Digitech EX-7 Expression factory

 DOD FX25 Envelope Filter

 I got this one off a sales ad here in Sweden, not really knowing why (what else is new?).
 I had just sold off the RoboTalk, and figured I might be able to put this one to use.
 Or not.
 Either way, it’s a cool pedal and the deal was more than decent, so I went for it.
 A while later, I came across another one for cheap in the classifieds, so I bought that one too, and ended up giving it to a bass playing friend who needed a ”Wow!
 What was that?” effect for a tour.
-My original one is currently used on the bass pedalboard.
+My original one is currently being used on my bass pedalboard.

 Anyway, for guitar, the pedal is not as refined as the filter section in the RoboTalk I used to have – where the RoboTalk 1 was smooth and well-mannered, this one is brash, loud and growly.
 Don’t get me wrong – it is the good kind of growly :).
 When it sweeps back (as the input signal drops in strength), it is very grainy with a very gargly character.
 But the hard thing is setting it up right – it is quite hard to find the sweet spot where the pedal is clear enough to not sound muffled, but still will not spend all its time in the highest frequency band.
 But if you’re prepared to set it up for one guitar (and move the controls slightly when you use it with another one, if it’s slightly louder or quieter), it is well worth the effort.
 This is an effect you really only can use once or twice each night, in the right band, but not much more.
 Although I have to restrain myself – the sound when I kick it in is soo cool that I’m tempted to use it far too often…